Capital punishment by the United States military: Reinstatement of the military death penalty

-As of 2025, the U.S. military has four inmates on death row.
+As of 2025, the US military has four inmates on death row.
 The most recent added was Nidal Hasan, who murdered 13 people and injured 32 others during the 2009 Fort Hood shooting.

 Capital crimes

 Currently, under the Uniform Code of Military Justice, 15 offenses are punishable by death.
-Under the following sections of the UCMJ, the death penalty can be imposed in both times of war and peace:
+Under the following articles of the UCMJ, the death penalty can be imposed in both times of war and peace: